apache/geode-examples/loader/README.md

         $ gfsh run --file=scripts/start.gfsh

-3. Run the example to create entries in the region
+3. Run the example to load the entries

         $ ../gradlew run

+    The example fetches the entries twice.
+The first retrieval is slow, simulating a network call.
+Subsequent retrievals are much faster since the values are stored in the cache.
+The loader logs requests into the Geode server logs.
+You can find those at `build/server1/server1.log` or `build/server2/server2.log`.

 4. Kill one of the servers